-As orchid owner probably you have a ton of orchid food.
+As an orchid owner probably you have a ton of orchid food.
 It is logical to ask: “Is orchids food good for roses and other plants!”.
 Understanding the content of the fertilizer is what matters rather than the brand or the label attached to it.
 Orchid food or fertilizer contains macro and micronutrients that can benefits roses and any other plants if applied correctly.

 Orchids food ingredients

-N: The amount of Nitrogen exists in the orchid’s food.
+N: The amount of Nitrogen that exists in the orchid’s food.
 Nitrogen helps the plant to grow its leaves, stems, and foliage ( responsible for vegetation growth).

 P: The amount of Phosphorus exists in orchid food.
-Phosphorus helps the plants to grow their roots and blooms.
+Phosphorus helps plants to grow their roots and blooms.
 It also to some extent help in disease resistance.

 K: The amount of Potassium exists in the orchid fertilizer.
 Potassium increase the plant’s diseases, drought, cold and heat tolerance, and resistance.

 Whatever the N-P-K ratio is.
 It will not make 100% of the orchid’s food content.
 For example, fertilizer with 30-10-10 will make 50% of the overall food’s content.

 So, what is the other 50%?
 The other food’s proportion usually contains micronutrients like Calcium, Magnesium, Iron, Manganese, Zinc, Copper, Boron, and Molybdenum.